alexgrigoras/map_reduce_indexer/README.md

 # MapReduce

----
+## Description
-Parallel algorythm for indexing words from a list of files.
+Distributed MapReduce algorythm for indexing words from a list of files.

 ## Details
----
-Made using Visual Studio with C/C++ and MPI.
+Made in Visual Studio IDE using C/C++ and MPI.

 ## Implementation
----
 Algorythm has a MASTER process and a few WORKERS.

 The MASTER process reads the file names from folder and sends them to workers.